WOMEN'S HISTORY MATTERS

 You can also find Professor Buzzkill on all your favorite podcast apps!

 Artist.
 Writer.
 Suffragist.
 Champion of Free Speech.
 Advocate for Honesty in Sex Education.
 Meet Mary Ware Dennett (1872-1947)

 Join Sharon in an engaging discussion with historian Dr. Helen Frink about the amazing legacy and lasting impact of the incredible Mary Ware Dennett.

 The original event took place: October 27, 2020

-Sharon has spent ten years researching first-wave feminism, the battle for reproductive rights, and Mary’s life in the context of politics and social mores from 1914–1947.
-She received a grant from Radcliffe College’s Schlesinger Library to support her research and the creation of a manuscript.
-Her journalism has appeared in New Hampshire Magazine, BOLD and Utah Stories.
-She lives near Salt Lake City with her family and two dogs.
+Spaulding received a grant from Radcliffe College’s Schlesinger Library to support her work.
+Her journalism has appeared in MsMagazine.com, Smithsonian, New Hampshire Magazine, BOLD, and others.
+She lives near Salt Lake City with her husband and two dogs.

-Sharon is available to speak on the forgotten stories of remarkable women and the history of the suffrage and reproductive rights movements of the early 20th century.
-Contact her at: Sharon@SharonSpaulding.com.
+Sharon is available to delight audiences with the forgotten stories of remarkable women or the history of the suffrage and reproductive rights movements of the early 20th century.
+Click here to contact Sharon.

 © Sharon Spaulding.
 All Rights Reserved.